-Liability for accidents occurring on lands owned by federal, state, and local jurisdictions such as counties and towns differs from those owned by private parties.
-Public agencies possess sovereign immunity, a legal privilege that protects governments from being sued for injuries related to recreational use.
+Liability for accidents occurring on lands owned by federal, state, and local jurisdictions (such as counties and towns differs) from those owned by private parties.
+Public agencies possess sovereign immunity, a legal privilege by which governments are protected from being sued for injuries related to recreational use.